LesleyLai/blog/contents/blog/vk_khr_dynamic_rendering/en.md

 Though I can see that dynamic rendering becomes more valuable when doing multi-pass rendering.
 Khronos may improve the ergonomics of dynamic rendering somehow in the future.

-Thanks my friend [Charles Giessen](https://twitter.com/charlesgiessen) for proofreading this post!
+Thanks my friend [Charles Giessen](https://twitter.com/charlesgiessen) for proofreading and editing this post!